go-orb/plugins/README.md

 ### Quirks

-#### github.com/go-orb/go-orb is not allowed to import plugins from here
+#### github.com/go-orb/go-orb is not allowed to import plugins

-To prevent import cycles it's not allowed to import in github.com/go-orb/go-orb plugins from here.
+To prevent import cycles it's not allowed to import plugins in github.com/go-orb/go-orb.

 ## Authors